replicatedhq/help-center/content/docs/kubernetes/packaging-an-application/ingress.md

 {{< linked_headline "Ingress in the Replicated Appliance" >}}

-Replicated ships with the [Contour](https://github.com/heptio/contour) ingress controller, which runs as a DaemonSet in the `heptio-contour` namespace.
+Replicated ships with the [Contour](https://github.com/heptio/contour) ingress controller, which runs in the `heptio-contour` namespace.
 A NodePort service forwards incoming traffic on ports 80 and 443 to Contour through every node in your cluster.

 The Contour ingress controller supports a variety of [options through annotations](https://github.com/heptio/contour/blob/master/docs/annotations.md).